stanfordmlgroup/LaunchPad/README.md

 Please refer to [online sbatch documentation via SchedMD](https://slurm.schedmd.com/sbatch.html) for the complete list of parameters.

 ### Experiment parameters
-`hp` section is purely defined by user.
+`hp` section is fully customized by user.
 They are hyper-parameters we want to scan for the training experiments.